 - Plan your solo day trip to Visegrád with the following festival:

-The easiest way and cheapest way to travel from Budapest to Visegrád is by taking the local train to Nagymaros-Visegrad and the local ferry to Visegrad.
+The easiest way and cheapest way to travel from Budapest to Visegrád is by taking the local train from Budapest Nyugati Station to Nagymaros-Visegrad Station and then a local ferry to Visegrad.

 Budapest to Nagymaros-Visegrad Train

-At Budapest Nyugati Station, buy a ticket from a machine with cash or a credit card and find your train on the correct platform.
+At Budapest Nyugati Station, buy a ticket from a machine for the next train to Nagymaros-Visegrad Station.
+You can pay with cash or credit card.
+Then find your train on the correct platform.

 - Cost: 1120HUF